zio/zio/docs/datatypes/metrics/setcount.md

 ## Examples

-Create a `SetCount` to observe the occurrences of unique `Strings`.
+Create a `Frequency` to observe the occurrences of unique `Strings`.
 It can be applied to effects yielding a `String`:

 ```scala
 TODO